 Louisiana State University offers an PhD in Kinesiology – Sport Management through its College of Human Sciences & Education that’s accredited by the Commission on Sport Management Accreditation (COSMA).
 This program is one of only two in the United States that have achieved this accreditation.
 The program is designed to help students develop the knowledge and skills they need to become scholars and researchers in the field, with coursework in areas like Organizational Behavior and Theory, Facility Management, Law and Legal Applications, Finance and Accounting, Economics, History, and more.
 Students have the opportunity to develop their teaching skills with student teaching and lecture opportunities supervised by expert faculty.

-University of Northern Colorado offers a PhD in Sport Administration that’s known as one of the oldest and most renowned sports administration PhD programs in the world.
+University of Northern Colorado offers a PhD in Sport Administration that’s known as one of the oldest and most renowned sport administration PhD programs in the world.
 This research degree is specifically geared toward students who want to pursue careers as college or university professors in the subject of sport administration.
-Graduates are equipped with the skills they need to become effective instructors in the field, including research, curriculum development, classroom instruction, and academic publishing.
+Seminar courses have an emphasis on marketing, management, finance and economics of sport along with earning a doctoral minor in Applied Statistics and Research Methods.
+Students gain consulting experience, and make industry connections, while involved in the Sport Marketing Research Institute (SMRI).
+Graduates make are equipped with the skills they need to become effective instructors in the field, including research, curriculum development, classroom instruction, and academic publishing.

 University of Massachusetts Amherst offers a PhD in Sport Management through its Isenberg School of Management that is geared towards students with a passion for sports and a mind for business.
 With a curriculum that covers a wide range of subjects, including sport monopolies, brand management, and fan behavior, students are able to find the research niche that best suits their interests.
 A low student-to-faculty ratio assures that students receive personalized attention from instructors and advisors.